cube-drone/rt0/players-guide/src/gm/npc/eddy.md

 The Sun is constantly bombarding The Earth and The Moon with _good vibes_ and _deadly radiation_.

 The problem is, The Sun's attention is ... a lot.
-It hugs its toys to death, grieves very briefly, and then moves on, like a child.
+It hugs its toys to death, grieves very briefly, and then moves on.
 Many cults erupted on Earth to worship The Sun, and the ones who successfully made contact mostly died out, in ways that tended towards ironic wish-fulfillment from a friendly but clueless god.
 One was crushed to death by a too-generous harvest.
 Another had a heart attack after having too many sexual encounters in one evening.